clbustos/buhos/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/ffa582598127f86ed405/maintainability)](https://codeclimate.com/github/clbustos/buhos/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/ffa582598127f86ed405/test_coverage)](https://codeclimate.com/github/clbustos/buhos/test_coverage)

-Web based platform to manage complete process of systematic literature reviews.
+Web-based platform to manage the complete process of systematic literature reviews.
 Developed using Sinatra, a Ruby-based DSL.

 ## Features

-* Multi-platform:  Runs on Linux (tested on Ubuntu 14.04, 16.06, 18.4, 21.04, 24.04), Windows (tested on Windows 7 and 10) and MacOS (tested on High Sierra)
+* Multi-platform: Runs on Linux (tested on Ubuntu 14.04, 16.06, 18.04, 21.04 and 24.04), Windows (tested on Windows 7 and 10) and macOS (tested on High Sierra).
 * Supports individual and group-based systematic reviews.
-* Internal messaging system for personal messages o messages related to systematic reviews.
+* Internal messaging system for personal messages and messages related to systematic reviews.
 * Internationalization, using *I18n*.
-Available in English and Spanish.
+Available in English, Spanish and Polish.
-* Flexible work-flow.
-The main stages of text searching, screening relevant articles, data extraction and reporting are clearly defined.
-However, changes can be made at any stage already finalized, and will automatically reflect in subsequent stages.
+* Flexible workflow.
+The main stages of text searching, title and abstract screening, reference screening, full-text review, information extraction, quality assessment and reporting are clearly defined.
+Changes can be made at any stage already finalized, and are reflected in subsequent stages.
-* Imports information from various bibliographic databases, such as - WoS, Scopus, Ebscohost, Scielo, Pubmed, Lilacs and Proquest -
+* Imports information from bibliographic databases and reference managers, including WoS, Scopus, EBSCOhost, SciELO, PubMed, Lilacs and ProQuest, using BibTeX, RIS, PubMed/NBIB, JSON and CSV files.
-  using BibTeX and RIS formats.
-* Integration with Crossref allows deduplication of articles (using DOI), and searching for information on references
+* Integration with Crossref allows deduplication of articles using DOI and searching for information on references.
+* Integration with Scopus and PubMed can retrieve missing abstracts and metadata when API credentials are available.
 * File repository.
 PDF and ODF file viewing support online via [ViewerJS](http://viewerjs.org/).
+Files can be assigned to canonical documents and used during the full-text review stage.
-* Multiple ways to analyze data: comments and tagging at each stage of review, and generation of customized forms for information extraction.
+* Multiple ways to analyze data: comments, tagging at each stage of review, document reports and customized forms for information extraction.
+* Favorites system: users can mark documents, organize them in categories, add comments and publish public favorite collections.
+* Document reports can identify duplicate records, OCR errors, incorrect metadata, missing files, spam, other issues and conflicting resolutions.
-* Various report types:  For data extracted from texts, detailed reports on the decision process at each review stage, as well as a [PRISMA flow diagram](http://prisma-statement.org/prismastatement/flowdiagram.aspx) for process overviews, ready for publication.
+* Various report types: reports for extracted information, detailed reports on the decision process at each review stage, information extraction reports and a [PRISMA flow diagram](http://prisma-statement.org/prismastatement/flowdiagram.aspx) for process overviews, ready for publication.
-* Different export file types: Can export references as BibTeX and generate GraphML, to graph relations between papers.
+* Different export file types: Can export references as BibTeX, import and export review decisions using Excel, export reports as Excel files and generate GraphML to graph relations between papers.
+* User dashboard for active systematic reviews, assigned documents, pending searches and unread messages.
+* Light and dark color modes.
 * Unit and integration tests for main software features.
 See https://buhos.org/api/file.rspec.html .

-Using Kitchenham & Chartes (2007), Buhos support the 'conducting the review' phase in full, and have partial support for other stages:
+Using Kitchenham & Charters (2007), Buhos supports the 'conducting the review' phase in full, and has partial support for other stages:

 ### Planning the review